Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • A correct genetic diagnosis can support access to condition-specific resources, registries, and research relevant to SETD5 Syndrome.

-Relevance for families If your child received an initial diagnosis of Noonan syndrome that was later revised to SETD5 Syndrome, this paper documents that this is a recognized pattern.
-Families with a confirmed SETD5 Syndrome diagnosis may find SETD5 Syndrome-specific resources and registries more applicable than RASopathy programs.
+If your child received an initial diagnosis of Noonan syndrome that was later changed to SETD5 Syndrome, this paper documents that this is a recognized pattern in the medical literature.
+Families with a confirmed SETD5 Syndrome diagnosis will likely find SETD5-specific resources and registries more directly useful than programs designed for conditions that affect a different cellular pathway called the RAS pathway, or RASopathies.

-Orphanet Marks SETD5 Entry Obsolete -- Merged Into Broader Category
+Orphanet Marks SETD5 Entry Obsolete: Now Merged Into a Broader Category

-What changed: Orphanet's standalone entry for this condition -- previously titled "Intellectual disability-facial dysmorphism syndrome due to SETD5 haploinsufficiency" (ORPHA:404440) -- has been marked obsolete.
+Orphanet's standalone entry for this condition (previously titled "Intellectual disability-facial dysmorphism syndrome due to SETD5 haploinsufficiency," ORPHA:404440) has been marked obsolete.
 Orphanet now redirects searches for this condition to the broader category Non-specific syndromic intellectual disability.

 • This is a database classification decision by Orphanet and does not reflect a change in the medical understanding or diagnostic criteria for SETD5 Syndrome.